mjopsec/Industrial-Protocol-Enumeration/dnp3-protocol/README.md

   python dnp3_client.py <DNP3_SERVER_IP> <PORT> --fuzz
   ```

-- **Repository:**
-  Ensure you are running the script in the directory where the [pyDNP3 repository](https://github.com/ChargePoint/pydnp3) is available.

 ## License

 This tool is provided "as is" without any warranty.
 Use it at your own risk.